arcusmaximus/YTSubConverter/README.md

 Once the upload is complete, click "Submit contribution" while making sure not to change *anything* in the built-in editor.
 If you do, all styling information will be lost.
 (YouTube warns you about this when uploading to your own channel, but not when uploading to others').

-Also note that the preview in the built-in editor doesn't show the styling.
+Also note that you won't see the styling in the built-in editor's preview pane.
 This is normal; as long as you don't change anything after uploading, the styling will show up in the "real" video player.

 ## Publishing
 Subtitles won't appear on the video right away after uploading - they also need to be published.
 For your own channel, you can of course do this yourself.